cklukas/ck-core-cde/cde/programs/dtstyle/nlsREADME.txt

 	from the list specified in the Dtstyle app-defaults file and the font strings must be identical.

+	Style Manager now parses these strings to show friendly family/weight labels and to populate the font dialog’s size control.
+The dialog now exposes a font family selector that enumerates available XLFD entries, so maintaining full fourteen-field definitions lets the selector describe each weight/style accurately and allows the attached size control/scale to honor scalable point sizes.
+When a new family/size combination is applied, the dialog writes the derived XLFD into `systemFont`/`userFont` so the selection is remembered across sessions.

     Example:  localize fonts for Japanese using four font sizes.
         (There are probably the actual fonts that will be used - its just